ALonelyJuicebox/OFMetadataToStash/README.md

 Don't have an Onlyfans metadata database file? **No problem!** This script can associate performer names/studio based on file paths as well!

+**Bonus Feature**: The OFMetadataDatabase_Sanitizer script in the Utilities folder will happily scrub all tables and redact filepaths of any information not relevant purely to tagging.
+This makes sharing your OnlyFans Database with others far less potentially sensitive

 # Requirements
   - Tested on Windows 10 with Stash v11 using DC Script v7.6.1
   - Metadata database must be from DC's script